Fellshadow/Ironmon-Tracker-AutoPokemonThemes/README.md

   ```
     Bulbasaur 9AE1D3 9AE1D3 37E889 D4979E FFFFFF 309481 76D7C4 309481 76D7C4 309481 76D7C4 0 1
   ```
-- You **must** disable and re-enable the extension for changes to take effect
+- If the tracker is running, you **must** disable and re-enable the extension for changes to take effect
 - You can only add one theme per Pokémon (if you include multiple, it will use the one that is furthest down in the file)
 - The extension will attempt to find the closest matching Pokémon name, if it fails the lua console output will tell you which names it failed on

+## Changelog

+- v1.1:
+   - Added URL to view online from tracker menus
+   - Added update-checking functionality
+- v1.0a:
+   - Fixed an issue where large `AutoThemeSets.txt` files took a while to load
+- v1.0: Initial Release